Celqaz/byteli/content/posts/CFA/Reading 4-Introduction to the Global Investment Performance Standards (GIPS).md

-keywords = ["CFA", "CFA Level 1 notes", "CFA notes", "CFA 笔记", "CFA GIPS", "CFA笔记", "CFA一级笔记"] summary = "Introduction to the Global Investment Performance Standards (GIPS)" tags = ["CFA", "CFA Level 1 笔记"] title = "Reading 4: Global Investment Performance Standards (GIPS)" toc = true
+keywords = ["CFA", "CFA Level 1 notes", "CFA notes", "CFA 笔记", "CFA GIPS", "CFA笔记", "CFA一级笔记"] summary = "Introduction to the Global Investment Performance Standards (GIPS)" tags = ["CFA", "CFA Level 1 笔记"] title = "Reading 4:Introduction to the Global Investment Performance Standards (GIPS)" toc = true

 +++
-# Reading 4: Global Investment Performance Standards (GIPS)
+# Reading 4:Introduction to the Global Investment Performance Standards (GIPS)

-LOS
+[toc]

-1. describe the key features of the GIPS standards and the fundamentals of compliance
+##

-2. describe the scope of the GIPS standards with respect to an investment firm’s definition and historical performance record
+## LOS

-3. explain how the GIPS standards are implemented in countries with existing standards for performance reporting and describe the appropriate response when the GIPS standards and local regulations conflict
+1. explain why the GIPS standards were created, what parties the GIPS standards apply to, and who is served by the standards
-4. the nine major sections of the GIPS standards
+2. explain the construction and purpose of composites in performance reporting

-## Introduction to the Global Investment Performance Standards (GIPS)
+3. explain the requirements for verification

-### explain why the GIPS standards were created, what parties the GIPS standards apply to, and who is served by the standards
+## Why Were the GIPS Created, Who Can Claim Compliance & Who Benefits from Compliance

-#### why the GIPS standards were created
+### why the GIPS standards were created

 GIPS standards lead investment management firms to avoid misrepresentations of performance and to communicate all relevant information that prospective clients should know in order to evaluate past results.

-#### who can claim compliance
+### who can claim compliance

 1. any investment management firm may choose to comply with the GIPS standards.
 Complying with the GIPS standards is voluntary.
 Compliance with the GIPS standards is not typically required by legal or regulatory authorities.
 2. only investment management firms that _actually manage_ assets can claim compliance with the Standards.